 Jean Piaget spent a lot of time observing and running experiments with children.
 As a result, he assigned time periods to a series of stages, as the following summarizes:

 Societies differ in the care of the young (Bock 1969:56).
-One means of classification is seeing if child care is done by an individual or by a group or by both.
-North American parents tend to give individual attention to the child, with the mother primarily responsible for the child's care.
+One means of classification is based on whether child care is done by an individual, by a group, or by both.
+North American parents tend to give individual attention to their child, with the mother primarily responsible for the child's care.
 However, when both parents work, the American child is likely to be placed in a childcare center to be cared for by a small team of professionals.
-One of the trademarks of the Israeli kibbutzim is that the children are cared for by paraprofessionals, none of whom is necessarily a parent of the child.
+One of the trademarks of Israeli kibbutzim is that the children are cared for by paraprofessionals, none of whom is necessarily a parent of the child.

-Another means of classification of child care is by relative or nonrelative or both.
-In most societies, the child is cared for by the natural parents or a close relative, such as an elder sibling or grand-parent if the parent is unable to care for him.
-However, in cultures or subcultures where wealth or prominence dominate, the child is cared for by a nonrelative such as a tutor, nurse, or maid.
-The Egyptian princess in the Bible who discovered baby Moses in the river sent Moses' sister Miriam to find a wet-nurse and maid.
+Another means of classification is whether child care is by a relative, a non-relative or both.
+In most societies, the child is cared for by the natural parents or a close relative, such as an elder sibling or grandparent if the parent is unable to care for him.
+However, in cultures or subcultures where wealth or prominence dominates, the child is cared for by a nonrelative such as a tutor, nurse, or maid.
+The Egyptian princess in the Bible who discovered baby Moses in the river sent Moses' sister Miriam to find a wet nurse and maid.
 Miriam brought Moses' natural mother.
 The princess did not expect the girl to secure the natural mother, for anyone could and would have served insofar as she was concerned.

-A third classification means is child care by parents or another relative or both.
+A third means of classification looks at whether child care is done by parents, another relative or both.
 In Maya-related societies of Central America, as well as in Samoa, the eldest child in the family is given the primary responsibility for the care of the younger children.
 In Latin societies, this is likely to be the eldest girl.
 The responsibilities for the baby may start even before the child is weaned.
 Such care continues until the age of ten to twelve.
-At that time the father begins to pay more attention to the preparation of the boy for adulthood and the mother brings the girl into the complex workings of the home.
+At that time, the father begins to pay more attention to the preparation of the boy for adulthood, and the mother brings the girl into the complex workings of the home.

 In habituation, human beings learn those aspects of culture not regarded by the culture as specifically learnable techniques.
 Babies, being helpless, have their needs fulfilled for them.
-In the course of the fulfillment of these needs, the way in which the need is fulfilled comes to be almost as important as the fulfillment.
+In the course of fulfilling these needs, the way the need is fulfilled is almost as important as the fulfillment itself.